 SCDI’s Young Engineers and Science Clubs Scotland (YESC) programme supports learners aged 3-18 and their teachers with a range of innovative STEM projects, developed with our industry partners.
 The interdisciplinary projects – accompanied by resource kits and teacher CPD courses – support teachers to tackle challenging STEM concepts through engaging activities; while supporting pupils to develop valuable skills and knowledge; to encourage uptake in STEM subjects and careers.

-Shell Twilight Basketball runs in partnership with the Glasgow Rocks basketball team and is all about engaging young people in a fun game of basketball.
+Shell Twilight runs in partnership with Scottish Sports Futures and is all about engaging young people in multi-sports.
 This can open the door to discussion and supporting young people around topics such as integration, self-efficacy, healthy lifestyles and good citizenship.
 Operating predominantly on Friday nights in Levenmouth, Dunfermline and Lochgelly, the program targets areas where youth crime and disturbance is high.
-The police have reported a notable reduction in these incidents where Shell Twilight Basketball clubs are operating.
+The police have reported a notable reduction in these incidents where Shell Twilight clubs are operating.

 The longest Shell UK sponsorship running since the mid 80’s, Fife Art remains one of the Fife Cultural Trust’s most popular shows with typically more than 200 amateur artists from Fife exhibiting their work.
 Six artworks are selected by a judging panel, and each winner receives an award of £200.
 The winning pieces are purchased by Shell and then donated to the NHS Fife in a handover ceremony.
 The winning works then go on display at healthcare centres across Fife.

 The Fife Art exhibition is open to all artists living in Fife who are not currently taking, or have not completed, full-time degree or diploma courses.
 Individual artists may submit one piece of work each in any medium, such as painting, sculpture, photography, jewellery, pottery or embroidery.